 Regardless of the medium, your reader is not interested in what your character is feeling.

-In fact, if you tell your reader that Bill felt sad, dejected, elated, euphoric, or glum, your reader will begin to feel irritated.
+In fact, if you tell your reader that Bill felt sad, dejected, elated, euphoric, or glum, your reader might begin to feel irritated.

 Why?
 Because in the context of story, feelings don’t mean anything, and the purpose of story is to convey meaning.
 Our challenge as writers is to translate feeling into experience.

 Feelings are transient.
-In the context of story they mean absolutely nothing, and if you tell us what your character is feeling, your reader will be forced to supply meaning, which they will base on their personal experience.
+In the context of story, they mean absolutely nothing.
+If you only tell us what your character feels, and not why, then your readers will have to supply meaning themselves.
+They will base their interpretation on their personal experience with no other lead to go on.
 This leads to confusion.

-When you experience temptation, you might feel scared, sad, happy, or angry, and you might even feel all of these things at the same time.
-By exploring the nature of your protagonist’s temptation, you are immediately transported to your character’s experience and an image or situation arises.
-It is through the discovery of these images and situations that plot is revealed.
+When you experience temptation, you might feel scared, sad, happy, or angry.
+You might even feel all of these things at the same time.
+By exploring the nature of your protagonist’s temptation, your character’s experience is clear and an image or situation arises.
+The discovery of these images and situations through and from your characters reveals the plot.